AustralianAntarcticDivision/ropenblog/antarctic.md

 Our initial efforts have focused on two things:

-1.  compiling a list of existing resources likely to be useful to the community: see the work-in-progress [task view](https://github.com/SCAR/antarctic-r-packages).
+1.  compiling a list of existing resources likely to be useful to the community: see the [task view](https://github.com/SCAR/antarctic-r-packages).
+This document outlines some relevant packages, including some that are in development.
 2.  improving core functionality centred around three key tasks that many researchers find problematic:
     -   getting hold of data.
 Environmental data are commonly needed, and often come from satellite, model, or similar sources (or large data collections),
     -   processing those data to suit particular study interests, such as subsetting or merging with field or other data,